ovilab/atomify/README.md

 ## How to build ##
 **NOTE: Currently, dev requires Qt 5.8 which is only availble from git.
 Qt 5.8 will be released later this year.**

 Step 1)
 You will need Qt ~~5.7~~ 5.8 with both Qt Charts and Qt Data visualization.
 The easiest way to achieve this is to download Qt Creator from [https://www.qt.io/download/](https://www.qt.io/download/) (you can scroll down to the Open Source download section) and install it from there.
-Remember to include Qt Charts and Qt Data visualization when you install. **And to get Qt 5.8, follow [this](https://wiki.qt.io/Building_Qt_5_from_Git) guide.
+Remember to include Qt Charts and Qt Data visualization when you install.

+**To get Qt 5.8, follow [this](https://wiki.qt.io/Building_Qt_5_from_Git) guide.**

 Step 2)
 Clone the repository `git clone --recursive https://github.com/ovilab/atomify-lammps.git` (recursive since we also use the SimVis repository).